-It is important to do what feels best for you during these times.
+Many of my clients bounce back and forth between in-person sessions and telehealth, just depending on how busy they are that week.
+It is important to do what feels best for you.
 Here are some things to consider for both options: |

-Telehealth/Virtual CounselingMost therapists found themselves in a position of being thrown into the Telehealth world during March without much notice.
+Telehealth/Virtual CounselingMost therapists found themselves in a position of being thrown into the Telehealth world during the pandemic without much notice.
 I was immediately surprised to see how quickly my clients adjusted to it and how much progress they continued to make!
 Online sessions are done through a HIPAA compliant platform (I use Theranest).
 Before your first session I will send you a link to create an account where you can complete all your New Client paperwork (e-signature makes it very easy so no printing, scanning, or returning documents).
 Each session you will log into that same account and you will see a small camera icon to click into the secure meeting.
 In no time the camera will open and we will be connected!
 If you aren't good with computers, no worries.
 I will be there to walk you though it over the phone if we need to.
 I encourage my clients to find a quiet, private place (sometimes that's a closet or even the car!) so that we can talk openly.
 Some of the benefits of Telehealth are:

 |